 After all, the clash between soldiers and Patriots on March 5, 1770 produced the first casualties in the fight for American liberty.

-Historians credit it (along with Paul Revere's engraving depicting it) with sparking the Revolutionary War.
+Historians credit the Boston Massacre (along with Paul Revere's engraving depicting it) with sparking the Revolutionary War.

 But you can easily miss the actual Boston Massacre site, unless you know exactly what to look for and where to look.
 And once you find the memorial, you'll probably say, "That's it?!?"